akdombrowski/pingone-express_js-sample-app-guide/README.md

 ##### Running this step spins up a simple web app with [Express's Hello World example](https://expressjs.com/en/starter/hello-world.html)

-Use this step to rule out any issues unrelated to integrating PingOne.
+Also, use this step to rule out any issues in your environment.

 1. `npm run step0` from the root of the repo.
 2. Open an incognito/private browser window